 Also, it is important to note that California is a comparative negligence state, so even if the jury awards you a certain amount, if you caused any part of your motorcycle accident, that award will be reduced by your percentage of fault.

 It is critical you understand the insurance company will not be on your side.
 A motorcycle accident attorney has the insight, knowledge and expertise necessary to help ensure you receive the best possible settlement.
-Sally Morin Law has been helping settle motorcycle accidents in California for twenty years.
+Sally Morin Personal Injury Lawyers has been helping settle motorcycle accidents in California for twenty years.
 We will provide you with a FREE online evaluation of your case so you can get started with the motorcycle accident settlement process.